Azure-Samples/Passwordless-Connections-for-Java-Apps/JakartaEE/websphere/README.md

 Service connection with managed identities is not supported for Virtual Machines.
 All required steps will be performed manually.
 To summarize, the steps are:

 1. Create a temporary firewall rule to allow access to the Postgresql server.
 Postgresql server was configured to allow only other Azure services to access it.
 To allow the deployment box to perform action on Postgresql it is necessary to open a connection.
 After all actions are performed it will be deleted.
-1. Get the user identity.
-Postgresql requires the clientId/applicationId
+1. Get the user-assigned managed identity.
+Postgresql requires the clientId/applicationId.
 1. Create a Postgresql user for the application identity and grant permissions to the database.
 For this action, it is necessary to connect to the database, for instance using _psql_ client tool.
 The current user, an Azure AD admin configured above, will be used to connect to the database. `az account get-access-token` can be used to get an access token.
 1. Remove the temporary firewall rule.